 Limes and Lemons

-“Water is not only good for us because it keeps us healthy, but it also keeps us smelling better,” says Kaufman, adding that drinking water helps to flush out our bodies eliminating some of the things that cause us to smell.
-(It's no wonder these Best Detox Waters for Weight Loss are so effective!)
+"Water is not only good for us because it keeps us healthy, but it also keeps us smelling better," says Kaufman, adding that drinking water helps to flush out our bodies eliminating some of the things that cause us to smell.
+(It's no wonder these detox waters are so effective!)
 She recommends eating foods that have a high water content like fruits and vegetables help to reduce our body odor.

 Work a little rosemary into your life, suggests Seth Santoro, a Los Angeles-based health and nutrition coach, food stylist and founder of The Life Chef.
 He says that, when it comes to nixing body odors, the herb can be really helpful.
 "Not only is this is a wonderful spice and a great treatment for skin, but it also helps annihilate body odor," he says.

 "Fresh herbs like parsley, basil, and mint can help mask bad breath with the strong oils that they contain," says Kaufman.
 She explains that the strong oils contained within them help to overpower nose-offending scents.
 "Try incorporating fresh herbs into your dinner or have a fruit salad with basil or mint for dessert to help combat the smells you may get from dinner," she says.

 Sally Cram, DDS, a Washington, DC-based periodontist and spokesperson for the American Dental Association backs Kaufman up.
 "These herbs can act as a mouthwash to temporarily mask odors," she says.
 It's well worth remembering that chronic bad breath may be a sign of periodontal disease.
 Dr. Cram recommends seeing a dentist if the problem won't go away.